Kaligula0/Stooq-for-Finance-Quote/README.md

 # Stooq-for-Finance-Quote
 A [Finance::Quote](https://github.com/finance-quote/finance-quote) module (Perl), which retrieves financial data from [Stooq.pl](https://stooq.pl) website.
 It exposes asset's: name, price, open, high, low, close/last, ask, bid, volume and date/isodate/time of retrieval.

+It is highly helpful with assets that are not present in other APIs like e.g. Polish mutual funds, bonds etc..

 # Installation
 Download file `Stooq.pm` and paste it into Finance::Quote directory (probably `<perl_dir>\site\lib\Finance\Quote`).
 Then add string `Stooq` (preferably in alphabetical order) to the `@MODULES` variable in `Quote.pm`.